-A small imitation of the Eiffel tower was built in 1891 for the Jubilee exhibition.
-The tower is 60m tall, which may not seem particularly high, but the tower is atop the Petrin hill.
+Tower Petrin is a small imitation of the Eiffel tower built in 1891 for the Jubilee exhibition.
+The tower is 60m tall, which may not seem particularly high, but the tower is atop Petrin hill.
 The view is simply magnificent.
-You can reach the viewing platform by climbing the 299 steps and on a clear day you will be able to see 150 km away to Snezka, the highest peak in The Czech Republic.
+You can reach the viewing platform by climbing the 299 steps, and on a clear day, you will be able to see 150 km away to Snezka, the highest peak in The Czech Republic.
 With no elevator, reaching the top of the tower is a challenge even for those who consider themselves fit.
 Access to the 20 m platform for wheelchairs via elevator, the elevator to the upper platform may only be used for disabled persons and seniors.

 An exhibition depicting the history of the tower and the Czech Tourist Club is located in the basement, along with an exhibition focused on Jára Cimrman, Czech Genius Who Never Became Famous.

 Admission is 100 CZK, admission free with Prague Card

 Location: Petrin Hill (take tram 12,20,22 or 23) via Funicular Railway

 Other names: Petrin View Tower, Petřínská rozhledna

 Sat. + Sun.
 10 a.m. – 5 p.m.
 (January – March, November, December)

 daily 10 a.m. – 7 p.m.
 (April)